Curated OER

 Spring Activities

-In this Spring worksheet, students read a poem about a butterfly.
+In this Spring learning exercise, students read a poem about a butterfly.
 Students color an illustration and underline rhyming words.
 Students also write the rhyming words and compose their own Spring poem.

 Curated OER